MohidFarhan/MohidFarhan.github.io/_posts/2025-12-14-Reinterpreting-Electromagnetism-by-Particle-Physics-PartThree.md

 -\frac{1}{16\pi}F_{\mu\nu}F^{\mu\nu}
 $$

-The minus sign here is there to distinguish time from space.
+The minus sign is necessary to ensure the field's kinetic term is positive definite, making the photon a physical (non-tachyonic) particle.
 So, the Lagrangian for Quantum Electro-Dynamics, is the "dream" Lagrangian and this term, so we get:

 $$
 \mathcal{L}_{QED}=\bar{\psi}(i\gamma^\mu \partial_\mu - m)\psi + \bar\psi\gamma^\mu A_{\mu}\psi-\frac{1}{16\pi}F_{\mu\nu}F^{\mu\nu}